Crashthatch/slackbot-repo-info/README.md

 Click this button and complete the oAuth process, selecting a slack team & channel that the bot will be added to.
 If you did not request the channels:history scope, make sure to /invite the bot to a #channel.

-Now paste a link to a github repository into the slack channel, and the bot should reply with info about the linked repository.
+To test, paste a link to a github repository into the slack channel, and the bot should reply with info about the linked repository.

 ##Debugging
 Production logs are available through the [Cloudwatch console](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:).
 Select your lambda function log-group and the latest deployment and look for errors.